 How does gap insurance work in Massachusetts?

-If you caused an accident and your car was declared a total loss, your insurance carrier may only pay you the current value of $36,000.
-However, the lender is still owed the full $42,000 balance.
-If you did not have gap insurance in your policy, you would have to pay the difference of $6,000 out of pocket.
-On the other hand, say you did purchase gap coverage.
-The car insurance company pays the $6,000 difference to the lender so you can walk away from the totaled vehicle, under no outstanding loan obligation.
+If you cause an accident and your car is declared a total loss, your insurance provider may only pay out the vehicle’s current value of $36,000.
+However, the lender is still owed the full $42,000 loan balance.
+If you do not have gap insurance, you might have to pay the difference of $6,000 out of pocket.

 When do you use gap insurance?

-Gap insurance vs other coverages
+Gap insurance vs other coverage

-Where to buy gap insurance in Massachusetts?
+Where to buy gap insurance in Massachusetts

 Gap insurance companies in Massachusetts